Trisenox Side Effects

 Applies to arsenic trioxide: intravenous solution

-Along with its needed effects, arsenic trioxide (the active ingredient contained in Trisenox) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, arsenic trioxide (the active ingredient contained in Trisenox) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking arsenic trioxide:More common
+If any of the following side effects occur while taking arsenic trioxide, check with your doctor or nurse immediately:More common

 - convulsions (seizures)